Hola, potential subscription box company owner!

 Basically, the way these businesses are structured makes it extremely conducive for you to grow your revenue from day one.

-Want to own your very own subscription box business that generates 5 digits in revenue each month?
+Ready to start a subscription box business that generates 5 figures in revenue each month?

 It’s actually not that hard to get started.
 Find a plugin or an app that can process recurring orders (if you’re on Shopify, use our Shopify subscription box app), get your product out in a soft launch, and then refine the model and work out the remaining kinks.